openid/eKYC-IDA/README.md

 * This is the repository for OpenID Foundation's [eKYC and Identity Assurance WG](https://openid.net/wg/ekyc-ida/).
 * The document(s) are written in [markdown](https://bitbucket.org/tutorials/markdowndemo) and translated to html using [mmark](https://github.com/mmarkdown/mmark)

+### Current activity

+* Finalisation of the "OpenId Attachments 1.0" draft
+* Development of examples and further definition and clarification of the "OpenId Authority 1.0" spec
+* Maintenance and guidance for the FINAL specs produced by this Working Group (see below)

 ### Contribution guidelines ###

 * There are two ways to contribute, creating issues and pull requests